Narrow Angle Glaucoma vs. Open Angle Glaucoma: Which is Worse?

 Narrow angle glaucoma symptoms could be mild, such as short periods of blurred vision, or more severe, with longer episodes of blurry vision or pain around the eye.
 You might also experience colored halos around lights, red eyes, nausea or vomiting.
 Only about 10% of glaucoma cases in the United States are attributed to closed-angle glaucoma, which is caused by the iris and lens blocking free movement of fluid between chambers of the eye.
 This blockage creates pressure when the iris presses against the eye’s drainage system.

 Because open angle glaucoma can creep up on you gradually, it is potentially more dangerous.
-If you are over age 70, have a of glaucoma, or are diabetic, make sure your doctor checks you regularly for signs of glaucoma.
+If you are over age 70, have a family history of glaucoma, or are diabetic, make sure your doctor checks you regularly for signs of glaucoma.
 Both open and narrow angle glaucoma types are treated with eye drops, and sometimes surgery or laser treatment may be necessary.
 As always, the best treatment is early detection.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.